Mattgeary/mattgeary.github.io_old/MRes.md

 # MRes Opportunities with Dr Matt Geary at the University of Chester

-During the next academic year I have two research opportunities for students who would be interested in undertaking a masters by research degree programme.
+During the next academic year I have the following research opportunities for students who would be interested in undertaking a masters by research degree programme.

 <br>